AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 Please note that you can not only [listen to events](../Common_Settings/Event_Listeners), but also stop or start dispatching them by calling the {api:anychart.data.Tree#dispatchEvents}dispatchEvents(){api} method with `true` or `false` as a parameter.

-In the sample below, there is a Gantt chart with the [editing mode](../Gantt_Chart/Live_Edit_UI_and_API) enabled: you can use the mouse to update items (change the position, duration, name, etc).
+In the sample below, there is a Gantt chart with the [live edit mode](../Gantt_Chart/Live_Edit) enabled: you can use the mouse to update items (change the position, duration, name, etc).
 Also, there is a button for [adding items](#adding).
 Even listeners are used to update the chart title whenever an item is updated or added:

 ```
 // update the chart title when an item is updated